exo-codefest/2014-team-B/README.md

 Noteworthy points:
 --------------------
 * Support Standalone (web interface or mobile app interface) & Collaboration
+* Strong in collaboration as it use standard eXo Platform social intranet collaboration features: space/group, activity
 * Simple, Unique and friendliness interface; fit to mobile phones.
 * Painless fully integrated to PLF, pluggable on PLF.
 Integrate and enhance eXo calendar, social space and activity also.
 * Visualized timeline (like gantt chart) that is helpful for an over look of tasks done/running.